iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > It would be nice to know how many people are using app in my area.... knowing 600,000 people across pa have app, does not do much for me, in my city....<br> :date: __2020-12-10 10:32:55__

-> Simple and unobtrusive, though I worry about how effective it can really be, since it would only work best if everyone installs it, *and* if everyone honestly reports their conditions.
-Still, it's a good effort, and a great app!
-Just limited by having to try to trust others to do the right thing.<br> :date: __2020-12-05 04:28:35__

 #### 3-star reviews